soramitsu/sora-didresolver/docs/README.md

 **Requirements**:

 1. Credential MAY contain Claims, if it does not affect User privacy.
-2. Credential MUST contain public part of ProtectedClaim, if privacy is a concern.
+2. Credential MUST contain public part of ProtectedClaim in key "claim".
 3. Credential MUST contain the following properties:
    - "id" - crenential identifier.
 UUIDv4.
 MUST be unique.
    - "issuer" - DID of issuer.